 The number one rule is to not let the soil get too wet.
 It should be just damp, comparable to a wrung-out sponge.
 Usually, the leaf pots that I somewhat neglect are the ones that do the best because they are dryer!

 Once you put the saran wrap over the top of your container, vent it slightly on two corners.
 You want to see tiny mist-like droplets of humidity on the inside of the saran wrap.
-Leaves thrive in a high-humidity environment.
+Leaves thrive in a high humidity environment.
 However, if you see large water drops, you want to vent the container a little more.
-I sometimes secure my saran wrap with scotch tape to keep it in place.

 “Motivate” Babies to Grow